Deceptist/Simple-Todo/README.md

-# Simple-Todo
+# ✔️ Simple-Todo ✔️
-A pretty simple todo list made in HTML, CSS and JS.
+A pretty simple todo list made in html, css and javascript.